Chaos and localized phases in a two-body linear kicked rotor system: Localization in -LKR

 In Fig. \ref{fig:2}(e), for $K=k_p=2.0$, quantum dynamics is subdiffusive with $\beta \approx 0.48$.
 The corresponding wavefunction profile in Fig. \ref{fig:2}(f) reflects the fact that quantum diffusion is slower than the classical normal diffusion.
 For this choice of parameters, although dynamical localization is lost, a full-blown diffusive evolution is also absent.
 This is in contrast with the classical diffusive dynamics.
 If $k_p$ is kept constant, and $K$ increases further, quantum dynamics is delocalized and approaches near-linear quantum diffusion.
 This is the case illustrated in Fig. \ref{fig:2}(g,h) for $K=3$ and $k_p=2$.
 The energy growth is subdiffusive with $\beta=0.88$, and the wavefunction acquires a Gaussian profile (Fig. \ref{fig:2}(h)).
-For the same choice of parameters, as seen in Fig. \ref{fig:1}(f), classical dynamics display linear diffusion.
+For the same set of parameters, classical dynamics displays linear diffusion (Fig. \ref{fig:1}(f)).

 Finally, Fig. \ref{fig:2}(i,j) shows for $k_p \gg 1$ a case that would classically correspond to the limit $K_s = K k_p \gg 1$ and therefore display classical chaotic diffusion.
 However, for sufficiently small $K$, we observe that the quantum energy growth saturates $(\beta \approx 0.00)$.
 The wave function displays an exponential profile (Fig. \ref{fig:2}(j)) whose width is far smaller compared to its classical counterpart.
-This too is the interaction-induced two-body dynamical localization regime, similar to the case of $K=0.6$ and $k_p=2.0$ shown in Fig. \ref {fig:2}(c,d).
+This is also quantum-induced two-body dynamical localization regime, similar to the case of $K=0.6$ and $k_p=2.0$ in Fig. \ref {fig:2}(c,d).
 It must be noted that dynamical localization can be sustained even if $k_p \gg 1$ as long as $K$ remains sufficiently small.
 This implies the existence of a threshold value of $K$ below which the quantum dynamics is always localized (notwithstanding the classical normal diffusion) for all values of $k_p$.
 Above this threshold, for larger $K$, localization is broken as $k_p$ increases and ultimately gives way to either quantum subdiffusion or diffusion.

 Thus, in this interacting quantum system, as seen in Fig. \ref{fig:2}, we are able to observe rich dynamical features ranging from localization to linear diffusion upon varying parameters.
 In the next subsection, we discuss a global perspective of these features.